Internship project

 Institution: Waipapa Taumata Rau

-Project Summary: The aim of this internship is to design a survey to capture health system perspectives of decolonisation.
-Key activities include stakeholder mapping, analysis and engagement, and development of a survey to capture health organisation understandings and beliefs about decolonisation, and to scope current activities consistent with decolonisation.
+The internship aimed to design a survey to capture health system perspectives on decolonisation.
+Key activities included stakeholder mapping, analysis and engagement, and the development of a survey to understand how health organisations perceive and engage with decolonisation, and to scope existing activities aligned with these principles.

-The intern will be supervised by Dr Karen Wright (University of Auckland), and the internship will contribute to a larger project led by Kaupapa Māori researchers at Te Kupenga Hauora Māori, Waipapa Taumata Rau, Dr Karen Wright and Professor Papaarangi Reid.
-This project will provide foundational understanding and insight into decolonisation and the health system in Aotearoa.
+The intern was supervised by Dr Karen Wright (University of Auckland), contributing to a wider project led by Kaupapa Māori researchers at Te Kupenga Hauora Māori, Waipapa Taumata Rau—Dr Karen Wright and Professor Papaarangi Reid.
+The project laid the foundation for understanding decolonisation within the Aotearoa health system.

-Research activities will provide the student with the opportunity to work within a Kaupapa Māori research team and support development of project management, stakeholder analysis and engagement, and survey writing skills.
-The survey produced will be used in future research to provide insight into health system stakeholder perspectives of decolonisation.
+The research activities offered the intern the opportunity to work within a Kaupapa Māori research team and supported their development in project management, stakeholder engagement, and survey design.
+The resulting survey will inform future research into health system stakeholder perspectives on decolonisation.